olvaffe/olv-notes/firmwares/cros-ap.md

 ## depthcharge

+- depthcharge is a payload of coreboot
+  - it links to `libpayload`
+  - it links to vboot
+    - `vboot_reference`
 - Keyboard shortcuts
   - need to use AP console if physical keyboard does not work in coreboot
   - shutdown the device: hold power key until the device shutdown